 Lighting a fire without matches

 This was something done every day and their survival skills were improving with time, they didn’t need any matches to start a fire.
 This skill is practiced today by many preppers and survivalists, as fire is something that we can’t live without.
 Today it’s much easier to start a fire as there are all sorts of fire starters and other tools.
 It’s a skill that can be taught without difficulties and you should take some time and teach your kids how to do it.
 This article will guide you how to make a fire in the wild.

 It might be true that corporate chains control everything nowadays and haggling is becoming a thing of the past, but there are also some good examples that show skill is still alive.
 This is something that will come in handy during harsh times.
 If you ever bough anything from Craigslist and you managed to bargain and get a good deal, then there you have it.
 You were a haggler for a brief period.
 When SHTF, bargaining will be a skill that will save your life and help you thrive.

 I can’t remember a Christmas time from my childhood when I didn’t receive a gift knitted by my great-grandmother.
-She always took the time to knit and she would always get me a sweater or a pair of socks for Christmas.
+She always took the time to knit something for us.
+She would always get me a sweater or a pair of socks for Christmas.
 I can’t say I was fond of it back then, but now I wish someone would give me a present that they made themselves rather than receiving something bought from a store.
-Knitting wasn’t a hobby for my great-grandmother, it was a method of making useful items for our family and it was also a good occasion to socialize with women from her community.
-You may find it strange that knitting is listed among the survival skills, but if you think about it, survival skills are not only about hunting and foraging, they are about being self-sufficient.
+Knitting wasn’t a hobby for my great-grandmother, it was a method of making useful items for our family.
+It was also a good occasion to socialize with women from her community.
+You may find it strange that knitting is listed among the survival skills.
+However, if you think about it, survival skills are not only about hunting and foraging, they are about being self-sufficient.